2021-22

 Tuesday September 7 - Open questions followed by a test over 1.1-1.3Assignment: Prepare for 1.4 next class meeting.

 Tuesday August 31 - 7 survey, Federalist #10 and Brutus #1 deep analysis.
-Assignment: Using this this document created by the College Board, create a Google Doc that mirrors the questions in the right column.
+Assignment: Using Brutus #1 Reading Guide and Federalist #10 Reading Guide, create a Google Doc that mirrors the questions in the right column.
 Answer the questions on your Google Doc.
 Share your document with only Mr. Cox and link it on the class daily work table.
 Begin reading 1.4 in Wolfford.

 Friday August 27 - NPR Current Events, Quizlet Vocabulary 7-7-7, Quizlet Live.
 Open question period 1.3.
 Began working on 1.3 multiple choice questions.
 Assignment: Read carefully Federalist #10.
 You may find this video helpful in understanding the main points of Federalist #10.
 Be prepared to answer questions about Federalist #10.